Looking for the best WordPress email plugin to level up your business?

 - Choosing the right WordPress email marketing plugin for your needs

-But first, let’s recap what email marketing is and what to look out for in a marketing plugin before diving into the top plugins for WordPress and WooCommerce.
+But first, let’s recap what email marketing is before diving into the top plugins for WordPress and WooCommerce.

 Why email marketing?